-Escort vehicles: "Escort vehicles" is an umbrella term for officially designated and registered motorised vehicles used by participating teams during the race.
+Escort vehicles: "Escort vehicles" is the term used for officially designated and registered motorised vehicles used by participating teams during the race.

 Crew (member): A crew member is someone who actively and continuously assists a rider/team in any function for a specified period of time.
 Crew members must be officially registered.
-Riders in three-person & TTT teams can assist crew members in driving the escort vehicles during the race.
+Riders in teams of 4 or 6 can assist crew members in driving the escort vehicles during the race.

 Follow-car mode: Follow-car mode allows the rider to be followed directly by an escort vehicle.

-This mode is permitted (but not obligatory) when racing at night between the hours of 8:30 p.m. and 6:30 a.m.
+This mode is permitted (but not mandatory) when racing at night between the hours of 8:30 p.m. and 6:30 a.m.

-Leapfrog mode: Leapfrog mode prohibits the rider being followed directly by an escort vehicle at his/her racing speed.
+- Leapfrog mode Leapfrog mode prohibits the rider being followed at his racing speed by an escort vehicle.
 Instead, the vehicle must overtake the rider and wait for the athlete at an appropriate place.
-This procedure can be repeated as often as required.

-Marshals: Marshals are designated officials on motorbikes.

-Officials: Officials are members of the CHALLENGE organisation who are present along the race route in designated vehicles.

-Riders: Riders are registered cyclists who are participating in CHALLENGE as a solo competitor or in a two-person, three-person or TTT-team.
-Throughout this rule book, the term "rider" will generally denote an active participant (i.e. an athlete who is cycling at that time).

-Race jury: The race jury is the neutral body that makes decisions on any challenges submitted (see Point 1.5).
-The race jury consists of the race director and six other natural persons.
-The race director also acts as chair of the race jury and, as such, is responsible for all proceedings.

-Race committee The race committee is the race's highest authoritative figure and is responsible for the implementation of the entire race.
-The race committee makes decisions on disqualifications.
-During the race, the committee is supported by the race office.

-Race office: The race office supports the race committee during the event and is the first point of contact for all queries.

-Team (member): Team members are the riders and crew members participating in the race under the same start number.

-Time station: A time station is the official changeover area specified by the organisers where riders' times are recorded and used to generate an intermediate ranking.

-Accompanied teams change riders at the time stations.

-Tracking device:

-Each team receives a tracking device from the organisers (on loan).
-This device must always be carried by the active rider.
-In two-person, three-person and TTT teams the tracking device must be handed over to the departing team member at the time stations.
+This procedure can be repeated as often as required. - Marshals: Marshals are designated officials on motorbikes. - Officials: Officials are members of the TORTOUR organisation who are present along the race route in designated vehicles. - Riders: Riders are registered cyclists who are participating in TORTOUR as a solo competitor or in a team of 2, team of 4 or TTT team.
+Throughout this rule book, the term "rider" will generally denote an active participant (i.e. an athlete who is cycling at that time). - Race jury: The race jury is the neutral body that makes decisions on any challenges submitted.
+The race jury consists of the race committee and other natural persons.
+The race committee also acts as chair of the race jury and, as such, is responsible for all proceedings. - Race committee: The race committee is the highest authoritative figure.
+The race committee is responsible for the execution of the entire race and takes decisions on disqualifications.
+During the race, the committee is supported by the race office. - Race office: The race office supports the race committee during the race and is the first contact point for any information. - Team (member): Team members are the riders and crew members participating in the race under the same start number. - Time station:A time station is the changeover area specified by the organisers where riders' times are also recorded and used to generate an intermediate ranking. - Tracking device: Each team receives a tracking device from the organisers (on loan).
+This device must be carried by the active riders at all times. - Motor homes: Each team of 6 may register and use a maximum of one motor home.
+There are no specific restrictions on the dimensions of the motor home.